canonical/cloud-init/doc/rtd/development/datasource_creation.rst

 compatibility with the rest of the codebase, and security fixes by the upstream development team.

+If this is not possible, one can add
+:ref:`custom out-of-tree datasources to cloud-init<custom_datasource>`.

 .. _make-mime: https://cloudinit.readthedocs.io/en/latest/explanation/instancedata.html#storage-locations
 .. _DMI: https://www.dmtf.org/sites/default/files/standards/documents/DSP0005.pdf